-Library fellowships provide a terrific opportunity for current students and recent graduates to explore different careers in libraries and gain practical experience.
+A terrific opportunity to explore different careers in libraries and gain practical experience.

 Digital Library Fellowship